aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_force_progress_tx`

-The `channel_force_progress_tx` can be included in a block if:

-- the last on-chain transaction for the targeted channel is NOT a force progress one
-- the last on-chain transaction for the targeted channel had been a force progress but the block height timer had passed
+The `channel_force_progress_tx` can be included in a block if either the last on-chain transaction for the targeted channel is not a force progress one or the block height timer had passed.

 It consists of: